Mass Attendance in Australia

 How many dioceses are there in Australia?

-There are 33 dioceses in Australia.
+There are 34 dioceses in Australia.
 (A diocese is a section of the Church entrusted to the leadership of a bishop.)
-There are twenty-eight dioceses based on territorial divisions, four dioceses of Eastern Catholic Churches and one military diocese, where the bishop's responsibility is the pastoral care of Catholic members of the Australian Defence Forces and their families.
+There are twenty-eight dioceses based on territorial divisions, five dioceses of Eastern Catholic Churches and one military diocese, where the bishop's responsibility is the pastoral care of Catholic members of the Australian Defence Forces and their families.

 How many parishes are there?

-The 2009-10 Official Directory of the Catholic Church in Australia lists 1349, including 34 belonging to Eastern Catholic Churches.
-The 2007-08 Official Directory lists 1363 parishes, including 30 belonging to Eastern Catholic Churches.
+The 2014-15 Official Directory of the Catholic Church in Australia lists 1359, including 47 belonging to Eastern Catholic Churches.

 What are Eastern Catholic Churches?

-Almost all of Australia's five million Catholics belong to what is called the Latin Rite or the Western Catholic Church, but there are also a small number of Catholics who belong to Eastern Catholic Churches, often called Eastern Rites.
-The four largest Eastern Catholic Churches in Australia are the Maronite, Melkite, Ukrainian and Chaldean, each of which has been established as a diocese (or eparchy), with a bishop (or eparch) who is a member of the Australian Catholic Bishops Conference.
-As well as these four Eastern Catholic Churches, there are also five others that have clergy resident in Australia.
-These are the Armenian, Syrian, Syro-Malabar, Coptic and Russian Catholic Churches.
+Almost all of Australia's five-and-a-half million Catholics belong to what is called the Latin Rite or the Western Catholic Church, but there are also a small number of Catholics who belong to Eastern Catholic Churches, often called Eastern Rites.
+The five largest Eastern Catholic Churches in Australia are the Maronite, Melkite, Ukrainian, Chaldean and Syro-Malabar, each of which has been established as a diocese (or eparchy), with a bishop (or eparch) who is a member of the Australian Catholic Bishops Conference.
+As well as these five Eastern Catholic Churches, there are also four others that have clergy resident in Australia.
+These are the Armenian, Syrian, Coptic and Russian Catholic Churches.
 There are probably Catholics belonging to other Eastern Rites as well, but they do not gather as distinct, organised Churches (Dixon 2005, p.
 49).

 How many priests are there in Australia?

-The number of priests in Australia in 2009 was 3085 (3178 in 2007), made up of 1948 (1996/07) diocesan priests and 1137 (1182/07) priests belonging to religious orders (Official Directory of the Catholic Church in Australia 2009-2010, pp.735).
-Of the diocesan priests, the directory lists 495 (424/07) as retired.
+The number of priests in Australia in 2014 was 3,053 (3,073 in 2013), made up of 1,884 diocesan priests and 1,169 priests belonging to religious orders (Official Directory of the Catholic Church in Australia 2014-2015, pp.791).
 (Diocesan priests belong to a locality called a diocese and are responsible to the bishop of the diocese or archdiocese, while religious order priests belong to groups such as the Jesuits, Franciscans or Salesians, and are responsible to the leaders of their order.
 There are about 40 orders of priests in Australia.)

 How does this number compare with the past?